COVID – When procurement became critical

-2020 was a year of struggle.
-It was also a year in which procurement was able to shine.
+COVID brought many struggles.
+It was also the time for procurement to shine.
 Procurement functions across Australia quickly adapted and shifted their focus from cost reduction to supply risk mitigation and back to cost reduction.

-We surveyed 202 organisations in April, July and September 2020 to obtain a time-in-motion dataset that shows how the different stages of the crisis impacted procurement teams in Australia.
+We surveyed 412 organisations between April 2020 and August 2021 to obtain a time-in-motion dataset that shows how the different stages of the crisis impacted procurement teams in Australia.

 We found that the procurement function was a major lever for organisations in their reaction to the COVID-19 crisis and induced recession.
 While not every organisation was impacted in the same way, the importance of procurement grew no matter if the revenue impact was negative, positive or minimal.

-To understand how procurement reacted to other challenges in 2020, download our ebook.
+To understand how procurement reacted to COBID, download our ebook.